z252zhu/Path-Searching-Simulation/README.md

-# Pasth Searching Algorithm and Visualization
+# Path Searching Algorithm and Visualization
+Implementation of A* Searching Algorithm to find the optimal solution.
 Using QtApplication to visualize A* Searching Algorithm.